-Ahmedabad is one of the oldest and most densely populated cities in Gujarat and being a hub to industries, including manufacturing, services, textiles, etc. is further experiencing rapid growth in its region.
+Ahmedabad is one of the oldest and most densely populated cities in Gujarat, India.
+As a hub to industries, including manufacturing, services, textiles, etc., Ahmedabad is experiencing rapid growth.
 The Greater Ahmedabad (GA) region is expected to grow from 8.1 million in 2011 to about 12.5 million in 2031.
-Major industrial developments in the city are being planned in areas like Viramgam, Changodar and Bechraji Special Investment Regions (SIRs) in west part of the Greater Ahmedabad area.
+Major industrial developments in the city are being planned in areas like Viramgam, Changodar and Bechraji Special Investment Regions (SIRs) in western and southwest parts of the Greater Ahmedabad area.
 To strengthen the growth in the city, another major employment node, GIFT city, is being planned between Ahmedabad and Gandhinagar as a major financial centre.
-While some industrial investments are also being envisaged in Kadi, Kalol, and Mehmedabad; Sanand, Dehgam, Kheda and Bavla are being developed as residential towns.1
+While some industrial investments are also being envisaged in Kadi, Kalol, and Mehmedabad; Sanand, Dehgam, Kheda and Bavla, which are being developed as residential towns.1

-All these planned developments will add another 1.75 million trips in the study area by 2031, a 15%-fold increase from the current levels.
-Today, about 21% of the population is covered by the public transport system in Ahmedabad, whereby the mode share for Public Transport is about 11 per cent with about 0.9 million passengers boarding on AMTS (Ahmedabad Municipal Transport Service) buses and 0.15 million on BRTS.
-Ahmedabad has a compact city structure having poly centric nodes & mixed land use throughout the city, along major roads.
-Trip patterns are dispersed, so the average trip lengths (5.5km) are lower than comparable size cities in India.
+All these planned developments will add another 1.75 million trips in the SUMP study area by 2031, a 15% increase from the current levels.
+Today, about 21% of the population is covered by the public transport system in Ahmedabad, whereby the mode share for public transport is about 11% with about 0.9 million passengers boarding on AMTS (Ahmedabad Municipal Transport Service) buses and 0.15 million on BRTS.
+Ahmedabad has a compact city structure with poly centric nodes and mixed land use throughout the city, along major roads.
+Trip patterns are dispersed, so the average trip lengths (5.5km) are shorter than comparable size cities in India.